Skip to main content

 It is up to the pixel vendors to respect and honor these tracking settings.
 While DataGrail can work with you to confirm that we are both accepting and passing preferences to Shopify correctly, we cannot reliably troubleshoot if pixels are behaving in a way that respects consent choices.

-Once you have saved your changes, you will then remove the cookie banner from being visible.
+3. Save your changes and then remove the cookie banner from being visible.
 This disables Shopify's built-in banner, but you still have the countries you select which inform Shopify to "await Consent" before proceeding with tracking.
+Remove Cookie Banner

 With the banner deployed and ready to accept a consent choice, you now need to send this consent choice to Shopify so that it handles the behavior of pixels within Shopify.
 This is required if you are using built in tracking pixels from Facebook, TikTok, and other vendors with deep integrations into the product.